subyoung/Segmentation_UKB/README.md

      ```
      After the installation, go back to step 9 to test.
 11. Test with step 8-10 in Method 1.
-12. If all test runs without error, you're now ready to use SynthSeg in Jhpce ! :tada: \
+12. If all test runs without error, you're now ready to use SynthSeg in JHPCE ! :tada: \
      Remember to activate your environment every time you need to run the scripts:
      ```sh
      conda activate synthseg_38